With the TFS integration enabled, you can perform basic TFS operations from inside WebStorm.

 - The TFS integration does not require a standalone TFS client.
 All you need is an account in your Team Foundation Server.

 - The TFS Integration plugin is installed and enabled.
-For details, see Installing, Updating and Uninstalling Repository Plugins and Enabling and disabling plugins.

 - The TFS integration is enabled for the entire project root or a specific directory.
 For more details, see Enabling Version Control.